net-lisias-kspu/ContractConfigurator/Configuration-File-Syntax.md

         // Text to use for the parameter
         // Default = <kerbal>: Recovered
         //title =
     }

-### PartTest
+### Progression Parameters
-PartTest is for testing parts (or just activating them, for staged parts).
-This parameter supports child parameters - you will only be able to complete the part test if all child parameters are also completed.
+Although not tied directly to the acheivement/progression system, these are paramters that are typically used for progression type rewards (do something for the first time).

+#### LaunchVessel
+To meet this parameter, the player simply needs to launch a vessel.

     PARAMETER
     {
-        name = PartTest1
+        name = LaunchVessel1
-        type = PartTest
+        type = LaunchVessel

-        // The Kerbal to be recovered
-        part = SmallGearBay

-        // Additional notes to display (in the Squad PartTest contract, this is where they say
-        // "Activate through the staging system", etc.
-        // Optional
-        notes = Test this part anywhere, no other requirements!
     }

-### Any
-The Any parameter doesn't provide anything on its own.
-It will be completed if any one of its child parameters are completed.
+#### AltitudeRecord
+The AltituteRecord parameter is met when a craft reaches the given altitude on Kerbin.

     PARAMETER
     {
+        name = AltitudeRecord1
+        type = AltitudeRecord
+        altitude = 55000
+    }

+#### ReachSpace
+Go to space.

+    PARAMETER
+    {
+        name = ReachSpace1
+        type = ReachSpace
+    }

+#### EnterOrbit
+The EnterOrbit parameter is met when a craft enters an orbit of the given celestial body.

+    PARAMETER
+    {
+        name = EnterOrbit1
+        type = EnterOrbit

+        // This can be inherited from the the contract type if necessary targetBody = Duna
+    }

+#### EnterSOI
+The EnterSOI parameter is met when a craft enters the sphere of influence of the given celestial body.

+    PARAMETER
+    {
+        name = EnterSOI1
+        type = EnterSOI

+        // This can be inherited from the the contract type if necessary targetBody = Duna
+    }

+#### LandOnBody
+The LandOnBody parameter is met when a craft lands on the given celestial body.

+    PARAMETER
+    {
+        name = LandOnBody1
+        type = LandOnBody

+        // This can be inherited from the the contract type if necessary targetBody = Duna
+    }

+### Negative Parameters
+These parameters are ones that give a failure condition to a contract.
+Note that when the contract fails, the player can't re-attempt it (unless it's set up to be offered again after failure).

+#### KerbalDeaths
+The KerbalDeaths parameter _fails_ if more Kerbals than the countMax die.

+    PARAMETER
+    {
+        name = KerbalDeaths1
+        type = KerbalDeaths

+        // Maximum Number of Kerbals that can die before this contract is considered failed
+        // Default = 0
+        countMax = 1
+    }

+### Set Parameters
+Set parameters are special - they do not typically do anything on their own, but work with their child parameters.
+Many of them are best used with disableOnStateChange = false on the child parameters.

+#### Any
+The Any parameter is be completed if any one of its child parameters are completed.

+    PARAMETER
+    {
         name = Any1
         type = Any

         // The text to display.
-Highly recommended that you do not use the default - when the
+Highly recommended that you do not use the default -
-        // parameter is complete the text of the children disappears (and the default text doesn't
+        // when the parameter is complete the text of the children disappears (and
-        // give the player a very good idea what the parameter was about).
+        // the default text doesn't give the player a very good idea what the
+        // parameter was about).
         //
         // Default - Complete any ONE of the following title = Do this or that

-        // Child parameters look just like a regular parameter (and can be infinitely nested) PARAMETER
+        // Child parameters look just like a regular parameter (and can be infinitely
+        // nested)
+        PARAMETER
         {
             name = ReachSpace1